Whisky Cask Club

 Singapore

-No capital gains tax on individuals.
-Cask profits generally not taxable.
+No capital gains tax for individuals.
+Gains from cask sales are generally not taxable for personal collectors.

 Hong Kong

 No general capital gains tax.
-Similar treatment to Singapore.
+Similar favourable treatment to Singapore for individual collectors.

-Treatment varies significantly across Asia.
-Professional tax advice is strongly recommended.
+Tax treatment varies significantly across Asia-Pacific and beyond.
+Professional tax advice tailored to your jurisdiction is strongly recommended before investing.

 09